facontidavide/CPP_Optimizations_Diary/README.md

 ![quick-bench](images/quick-bench.png)

-Sex is good, but have you ever shown to a fellow developer he/she is wrong about optimizations using **quick-bench.com**?

 ## Rule 2: learn good design patterns, use them by default

 Writing good code is like brushing your teeth: you should do it without thinking too much about it.

 It is a muscle that you need to train, that will become stronger over time.
-But don't worry: once you start, you will begin seeing recurring patterns that are surprisingly simple and works in many different use cases.
+But don't worry: once you start, you will start seeing recurring patterns that are surprisingly simple and works in many different use cases.

 **Spoiler alert**: one of my most beloved tricks is to _minimize the number of heap allocations_.